Dodge Durango years to avoid — most common problems

 It’s a great idea to go for a dependable Dodge Durango model if you’re looking for an SUV.
 Here are a few of the best years to consider:

-The 2014 Durango is known for its off-road prowess and also features strong stability and traction control.
-The 2009 Dodge Durango features an effective engine, ample cabin room, and off-road capabilities.
-It comes in three trims and boasts a number of new upgrades, including a V8 engine with an additional cylinder for better fuel efficiency.
+The 2016 Durango is known for its off-road prowess and also features strong stability and traction control.
+It features an effective engine, ample cabin room, and off-road capabilities.
+It comes in three trims and boasts several new upgrades, including a V8 engine for better fuel efficiency.
 Additionally, it includes amenities like fog lights and roof racks as standard equipment.

 The 2017 Durango has an excellent infotainment system despite having a less-than-stellar fuel economy.
 The vehicle is known for having enough third-row seats for the passengers’ comfort.
 Third-row seats, however, are only offered as an alternative.
 This model is the best year because of its powerful engine.